Jadarma/blog/content/posts/2024/1120_HowWeLieWithStatistics/index.md

 I would have preferred to have a third, impartial group grade these, but I guess they couldn't afford a bigger sample.

 At the very least, I can appreciate they only made the developers who passed all unit tests do the reviewing.
-But remember, dear reader, that you're baited with a 3% increase in preference from some random 25 developers, who's only credentials _(at least mentioned by the study)_ is holding a job for 5 years and passing 10 unit tests.
+But remember, dear reader, that you're baited with a 3% increase in preference from some random 25 developers, whose only credentials _(at least mentioned by the study)_ is holding a job for 5 years and passing 10 unit tests.

 ## LGTM, Ship It! 🚀